 There are children who just can’t sit still, no matter what tricks you have up your sleeves.
 In turn, asking them to stay quiet for a shot can upset them.
 So making sure we are versatile and flexible is key to getting the perfect shot.

-Yong illustrates one typical incident, “ Asking kids who love running up and down to sit still won’t work… maybe for the first few shots… but forcing them can upset the kid, but if they don’t do it, it can upset the parents.
-So I always go for the rewarding system.
-I would tell the kids to run but specifically cue them to smile while running, in which gives me the perfect moment to take my shots.
-So they can be running round and round for me to get my shots, but everyone is happy.
+Asking kids who love running up and down to sit still won’t work… maybe for the first few shots… but forcing them can upset the kid, but if they don’t do it, it can upset the parents.
+So we always go for the rewarding system.
+We would tell the kids to run but specifically cue them to smile while running, in which gives us the perfect moment to take my shots.
+So they can be running round and round for us to get the shots, but everyone is happy.
 And that’s all that matters eventually.”

 For kids with siblings, we would usually encourage them to play together and set it so that both personalities are captured, these usually make perfect ‘siblings-moments’ photos.